opil/documentation/docs/admin/OPIL/opil_server.md

 First you will define the **scale in meters/pixel**.
 To do this you must first know a distance of any two points in the layout.
 Since the resolution is the same for both X- and Y-axes it is necessary to measure only one axis.
 To minimize the possible error from the resolution and measurement you should select the longest easily measurable distance.

 In this layout you have a grid with a resolution of 1 meter that helps you to easily determine two points and the distance between.
 In the picture below, the red line is exactly **28 meters**.
-Then you need to measure the same line in pixels, this can be easily done using a image editing software (e.g. GIMP).
+Then you need to measure the same line in pixels, this can be easily done using an image editing software (e.g. GIMP).
 The line in this case is **1432 pixels** long.
 Finally we can calculate that the scale of the layout is:

 ```
-28 meters / 1432 pixels = 0,019553 m / px
+28 meters / 1432 pixels = 0.019553 m / px
 ```

 ![demo_map_scale.png](./img/demo_map_scale.png)

 The next step is to determine the **zero point coordinate in pixels**.
-Measure the number of pixels from **bottom left-hand corner** of the image to the zero point.
+Measure the number of pixels from the **bottom left-hand corner** of the image to the zero point.
 With the layout in this guide you will get the following measurements:

 ```
 X = 659 px